 We use the funding at WIA to provide extra Mathematics and English lessons.
 Additional staffing at Year 7 within the curriculum allows students to be taught in ability sets in Mathematics which enables the classroom teacher to target students’ abilities and in turns allows them to make rapid progression in their first year.

 In English, students are taught in mixed ability groups.
-Again, there are 12 English groups with Year 7 students also undertaking the Accelerated Reader programme.
-In 2014-2015, the number of lessons in English increased from 7 to 8 to include a specialist literacy lesson in small setted groups.
-As with Mathematics, there will be an increase to 9 periods from September 2015.
+There are 12 English groups with Year 7 students also undertaking the Accelerated Reader programme.

-In addition, a Specialist HLTA supports students eligible for the Funding Premium in English and Mathematics.
-In Mathematics, the HLTA works in both sets that contain targeted students, jointly planning for lessons and teaching these students with the class teacher.
-In English there are 17 students in Year 7 who did not have a Level 4.
-By December 2014, 8 of these students were deemed to be working at a Level 4.
-In Mathematics, 30 students were identified as being below a Level 4 of which by December 2014 14 were at a Level 4.
+In addition, a TA supports students eligible for the Funding Premium in English and Mathematics.
+In Mathematics, the dedicated TA works in both sets that contain targeted students, jointly planning for lessons and teaching these students with the class teacher.

 Click here for information about Pupil Premium